Corinne Roosevelt Robinson: Early years

-Corinne Roosevelt was born on September 27, 1861, at 28 East 20th Street in New York City, the fourth and youngest child of businessman/philanthropist Theodore Roosevelt Sr. and socialite Martha Stewart Bulloch.
+Corinne Roosevelt was born on September 27, 1861, at 28 East 20th Street in New York City, the fourth and youngest child of businessman/philanthropist Theodore Roosevelt Sr. and socialite Martha Stewart "Mittie" Bulloch.
 Her siblings were Anna, Theodore Jr. (who became president), and Elliott (the father of future First Lady of the United States Anna Eleanor Roosevelt).
 As an Oyster Bay Roosevelt Corinne was a descendant of the Schuyler family.
 She received most of her education from private tutors.

 Corinne was best friends with Edith Kermit Carow, her brother Theodore Roosevelt's second wife and later the First Lady of the United States.
 Theodore Sr. was a supporter of the North during the Civil War, while Mittie supported the South.
 Mittie's home state was Georgia, and she had moved to New York only because of her marriage to Theodore.
 Mittie's brothers were members of the Confederate Navy.
 However, the conflict between Corinne's parents' political loyalties did not prevent her from experiencing a privileged childhood, including the best schools and regular travel, or the formal debut into society expected of the daughters of prominent families.